Rebel1124/portfolio-optimizer/README.md

 |        Beta        |	  0.84    |	   0.91	    |     1      |

 -------------------------------------------------------------

-Truncated data shows similar results with that of the complete data.
-The returns of low cap and high cap portfolios are slightly lower than that of the complete data.
-This shows the impact of Year 2022 (recession starts this year) has on the investments.
-The returns were reduced during the last year, especially for the high cap portfolio.
-This can be further supported by the following results.
+Portfolios of truncated periods (2008-2021) (with stocks of optimal weights) shows similar results with that of the complete period (2008-2022).
+Both high cap and low cap portfolios did better than DJI.
+Especially for high cap portfolio, the return is threes times better than the low cap portfolio and 6 times better than the DJI.
+Thus we believe that for Year 2022, investment in the high cap portfolio will continue bring better results than the low cap portfolio and DJI.

 #### **C. One-Year (2022)**

 |     Statistic	     |  Low Cap   |	 High Cap  |  Benchmark |
 |--------------------|------------|------------|------------|
 | Initial Investment | $10,000.00 | $10,000.00 | $10,000.00 |